powderflask/bootstrap-extras/README.md

 CONTENTS:
 --------
+ * edit_this:       a display value that reveals a form when clicked, optional Ajax save on form change.
- * toggle_this:     got 2 views of same content (e.g., value/form field)?
+ * toggle_that:     got 2 views of same content (e.g., value/form field)?
 Let user toggle between them.
  * column_collapse: got a wide table?  short on real-estate?
 Allow user to collapse some of those columns down.
  * spinner:         a simple, CSS-only spinner (credit: http://jsfiddle.net/csswizardry/M2D4M/)
  * progress_report: want a user-adjustable progress bar?
 This is it!
-With optional Ajax interaction.
+With optional Ajax save.
  * modal_carousel:  a bootstrap carousel in a modal pane
  * slidout_tools:   a sticky toolbar with slide-out tabs
  * Widget ajax mixin: mixin simple, standardized AJAX interactions to any widget & emit ajax events